 Corruption is a pernicious societal disease that has devastating consequences that can cripple a nation.
 Although Corruption has become a global challenge, its scale and prevalence in any country depend on how it is being addressed.
-There are countries that are perceived to be less corrupt as graded by the Transparency International’s annual Corruption Perception Index in the likes of Finland, Denmark and New Zealand, and there are others that once corrupt such as Hong Kong and Singapore but were transformed and had become the epitome of fight against corruption.
+There are countries that are perceived to be less corrupt as graded by Transparency International’s annual Corruption Perception Index in the likes of Finland, Denmark and New Zealand, and there are others that were once corrupt such as Hong Kong and Singapore but were transformed and have become the epitome of the fight against corruption.

 Corruption is an organised form of crime that transcends agency territorial jurisdictions.
 Police may just be another government agency.
 However, how this agency of government holds the key to the fight against corruption had not received adequate attention in the international literature.

 The presentation is part of a research paper he is developing on addressing corruption in a resource rich developing country with communal social context that is struggling with high levels of corruption.
 He has designed a four-pronged approach to curb corruption effectively, focusing on PNG as a case study.